fresques/NewSchool/2018spring/README.md

 # NewSchool
-News Narrative and Design I with Blake Eskin
+News Narrative and Design I, with Blake Eskin

 Spring 2018